srnichols/StampsPattern/DEPLOYMENT_GUIDE.md

-# 🚀 Azure Stamps Pattern - Deployment Guide with Intel## 🎯 Deployment Overview
+# 🚀 Azure Stamps Pattern - Deployment Guide with Intel## 🎯 Depl## 🚀 Deployment Optionsyment Overview

 This guide provides comprehensive instructions for deploying the Azure Stamps Pattern infrastructure with **intelligent tenant assignment** and **automated capacity management**.
-The enhanced implementation supports multiple tenancy models within the same architecture, enabling you to optimize costs for different customer segments while maintaining enterprise-grade security and compliance.
+The implementation supports multiple tenancy models within the same architecture, enabling you to optimize costs for different customer segments while maintaining enterprise-grade security and compliance.
 Whether you're deploying for small businesses, mid-market clients, or enterprise customers, this guide helps you choose the right configuration and deployment approach.

 ## ⚡ Deployment Options